 She obtained a bachelor of science degree in Hospitality Management from The Ohio State University in 2002 and worked in hotel management until 2013.
 After her departure from the hospitality industry, she joined The Ohio State University’s Corporate Engagement Office as a fiscal officer, where she discovered a passion for technology transfer operations.
 In 2017 she accepted a position as the director of customer implementation with a software startup that was spun out of Ohio State, which focused on providing intellectual property management solutions for technology transfer offices.

 Tandi Collisson is a senior business development manager in Seattle Children’s Intellectual Property Core.
 She has a law degree and is experienced at licensing, commercialization, and intellectual property management.
 Prior to her work in technology management, she worked at two life sciences companies, and received a master of science degree in Neuroscience at UT Southwestern Medical Center, where she studied developmental neurobiology and molecular biology.
 She is also a registered patent attorney with the USPTO.

 Dr. Kamya Rajaram is a business development associate in Seattle Children’s Intellectual Property Core.
 Dr. Rajaram joined the Intellectual Property Core team in 2018 and is responsible for evaluating commercial potential of new technologies, coordinating patent filings with outside counsel, technology marketing and licensing.

-Prior to joining Seattle Children’s, Kamya was a fellow in the Business Development and Strategy group and trained as a post-doctoral associate in cancer research at Fred Hutch.
+Prior to joining Seattle Children’s, Kamya was a fellow in the Business Development and Strategy group and trained as a post-doctoral associate in cancer research at Fred Hutchinson Cancer Center.
 She received her PhD in Biological Sciences from Vanderbilt University, with a research emphasis in developmental biology and molecular biology.
 She has an MSc (Hons) degree in Biological Sciences from Birla Institute of Technology and Science, Pilani in India.